ryankrum/dde-documentation/poisson.1d.exactBC.rst

         summation = sum([np.sin(i * x) / i for i in range(1, 5)])
         return x + summation + np.sin(8 * x) / 8

-Now, we have specified the geometry, PDE residual, and Dirichlet boundary condition.
-We then define the PDE problem as the following:
+Now, we have specified the geometry and PDE residual.
+We then define the PDE problem as the following.

 .. code-block:: python

-    data = dde.data.PDE(geom, pde, [], 64, 8, solution=func, num_test=250)
+    data = dde.data.PDE(geom, pde, [], num_domain=64, solution=func, num_test=250)

-The number 64 is the number of training residual points sampled inside the domain, and the number 8 is the number of training points sampled on the boundary.
+The number 64 is the number of training residual points sampled inside the domain.
 The argument solution=func is the reference solution to compute the error of our solution, and can be ignored if we don’t have a reference solution.
 We use 250 residual points for testing the PDE residual.

 Next, we choose the network.
-Here, we use a fully connected neural network of depth 4 (i.e., 3 hidden layers) and width 50:
+Here, we use a fully connected neural network of depth 4 (i.e., 3 hidden layers) and width 50.

 .. code-block:: python